An Action Language for Multi-Agent Domains: Foundations: Related Work and Discussion

-As an example,\footnote{ We thank an anonymous reviewer of an earlier version of this paper who suggested a similar example. } Figure~\ref{model-belief} displays an update model that cannot be represented in \ma0.
-The intuition behind this update model is as follows.
-When $A$ executes the action {\it peek($A$)}, $A$ believes that both $A$ and $B$ can see the outcome of sensing $tail$---i.e., $A$ and $B$ are fully observant.
+\paragraph{Agents' Observability} In \mastar{}, statements of the form \eqref{observes} and \eqref{pobserves} are used for specifying an agent's observability of action occurrences.
+It is expressed via fluent formulae and is evaluated with respect to the real-state of the world.
+In general, such observability can be beliefs of the agent about other agents.
+Consider the update model\footnote{ We thank an anonymous reviewer of an earlier version of this paper who suggested a similar example. } in Figure~\ref{model-belief} (middle).
+It represents an action $\alpha$ of an agent $A$ who believes that after she executes the action then both $A$ and $B$ can see an incorrect outcome $1$---i.e., $A$ and $B$ are fully observant.
 In reality, $B$ is oblivious.
+The initial pointed Kripke structure is given in the left and the result of $\alpha$ is on the right of Figure~\ref{model-belief}.
 This shows that, in multi-agent domains, an agent's observability could also be considered as beliefs, and as such affect the beliefs of an agent about other agents' beliefs after the execution of an action.
-The present \ma0 language does not allow for such specification.
+The present \mastar{} language does not allow for such specification.

 The simplicity of our formulation is by design, and not an inherent flaw of our approach.
 Indeed, one could envision developing a complete encoding of the complex graph structure of an update model as part of state, using an extended collection of perspective fluents---but, at this time, we do not have a corresponding theory of change to guide us in using these more expressive perspective fluents to capture the full expressive power of update models in DEL.
 Hence, our current formalism is less expressive than DEL.
-However, the higher expressiveness of update models provides us with a target to expand \ma0 and capture more general actions.
-Expanding \ma0 to express actions as the one in Fig.~\ref{model-belief} will be one of our immediate future goal.
+However, the higher expressiveness of update models provides us with a target to expand \mastar{} and capture more general actions.

-On the other hand, as remarked earlier, the research on DEL with update models lacks at present an exploration of how update models can evolve as result of action executions.